lux-org/lux/doc/source/advanced/executor.rst

 	import psycopg2
 	connection = psycopg2.connect("dbname=example_database user=example_user, password=example_password")

-Once this connection is created, users can connect their Lux Dataframe to the database using the Lux Dataframe's setSQLConnection command.
+Once this connection is created, users can connect their Lux Dataframe to the database using the Lux Dataframe's set_SQL_connection command.

 .. code-block:: python

-	lux_df.setSQLConnection(connection, "my_table")
+	lux_df.set_SQL_connection(connection, "my_table")

-When the setSQLConnection function is called, Lux will then populate the Dataframe with all the metadata it needs to run its context from the database table.
+When the set_SQL_connection function is called, Lux will then populate the Dataframe with all the metadata it needs to run its context from the database table.

 Choosing an Executor
 --------------------------